 The long-term prognosis for those with zinc poisoning varies.
 Recovery depends on the amount of zinc consumed, the time of exposure and how quickly treatment was sought.
 Long-term effects of zinc poisoning can vary from moderate to severe.
 This includes permanent neurological damage and even death.

 If you believe that you have been affected by the use of your denture cream please contact an experienced attorney at Hupy & Abraham today.
-With offices in Wisconsin (Milwaukee, Madison and Appleton), Iowa (Des Moines, Cedar Rapids, and Quad Cities in Iowa), and in Illinois (Normal and Gurnee) our attorneys have the power to help you win maximum compensation for your injuries.
+With offices in Wisconsin (Milwaukee, Madison, Appleton, Green Bay, and Wausau), Iowa (Des Moines, Cedar Rapids, and Davenport), and in Illinois (Bloomington, Gurnee, and Rockford) our attorneys have the power to help you win maximum compensation for your injuries.